 7. Pedigree Dentastix Large Breed Fresh Flavor Dental Treats

-- Fresh flavor focus
+- Fresh flavor option

-- Triple-action cleaning
+- Triple action cleaning

-- X-shape for plaque removal
+- Unique X-shape

 - No added sugar

-- Sized for large breeds
+- Not for small breeds

 Buying Guide: How to Choose the Best Dog Treats for Teeth Cleaning